ConsulTent/geoip2redis/README.md

 ### Disclaimer
-IP2Location, Maxmind, Software77 and Redis are trademarks of respective owners.
+IP2Location, Maxmind, Software77 and Redis are trademarks of their respective owners.

 (c) 2021 ConsulTent Pte.
 Ltd.  https://consultent.ltd